Skip navigation

 Inheritance

-This condition is inherited in an X-linked recessive pattern.
+X-linked congenital stationary night blindness is inherited in an X-linked recessive pattern.
 The NYX and CACNA1F genes are located on the X chromosome, which is one of the two sex chromosomes.
-In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
-Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
+In individuals who have only one X chromosome (typical for males), one altered copy of the gene in each cell is sufficient to cause the condition.
+In people who have two X chromosomes (typical for females), a variant would have to occur in both copies of the gene to cause the disorder.
+Because it is unlikely that both copies of a gene would be altered, people with one X chromosome are affected by X-linked recessive disorders much more frequently than those with two.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Other Names for This Condition